willstepp/writings/sanctum-kthadras/sk.notes.md

 * Abigail passed away.
 About six months ago now.
 It was -- she committed suicide.
 They found her hanging in a closet, in her mother's bedroom closet.
 They said she -- I'm really sorry.
 I had no idea.
 They didn't tell me.
 Some days me and her would walk down to the pond, down that path yonder, on our lunch break.
 We would talk about things.
 Office gossip.
 Family stuff.
 You know.
 She was a beautiful soul, Abigail was.
 And so kind to me.

+* Chapter Three
+A week passed.
+Starts at work, in a meeting, Will demoing his automation script, and being praised for it.
+During his talk he gives credit to Abigail, to which there are murmurs and stern looks.
+There is a party, with drinks, he gets a little drunk and it’s late before he drives home, driving by the address.
+He goes inside...dream vision.

+* slits of rain appeared on the windshield...

 ### Murder Kroger